joelouthan/theologic.us/content/posts/0-study-romans/2021-03-29-study-romans.md

 series:
   - 'Bible Study: Romans'
 tocopen: true
+css: "prayers"
 draft: false
 ---
 ## The Text

-> Romans 8:28 (CSB) We know that all things work together for the good of those who love God, who are called according to his purpose.
+>Romans 8:28 (CSB) We know that all things work together for the good of those who love God, who are called according to his purpose.

 ## The Support

-> Romans 8:9–11 You, however, are not in the flesh but in the Spirit, if in fact the Spirit of God dwells in you.
+>Romans 8:9–11 You, however, are not in the flesh but in the Spirit, if in fact the Spirit of God dwells in you.
 Anyone who does not have the Spirit of Christ does not belong to him.
 But if Christ is in you, although the body is dead because of sin, the Spirit is life because of righteousness.
 If the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ Jesus from the dead will also give life to your mortal bodies through his Spirit who dwells in you.

-> Romans 8:14–17 For all who are led by the Spirit of God are sons of God.
+>Romans 8:14–17 For all who are led by the Spirit of God are sons of God.
 For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, “Abba!
 Father!”
 The Spirit himself bears witness with our spirit that we are children of God, and if children, then heirs—heirs of God and fellow heirs with Christ, provided we suffer with him in order that we may also be glorified with him.

-> Romans 8:27 And he who searches hearts knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God.
+>Romans 8:27 And he who searches hearts knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God.

 ## God

+God calls us according to his purpose.

 I think when we hear this verse, we tend to gravitate towards "all things work together for the good of those who love God" but then simply breeze over the rest.

 And the first part is absolutely true.
 I think if you did a survey of Christians today and asked them what does this remind you, perhaps they would say:

-> Genesis 50:20 (CSB) You planned evil against me; God planned it for good to bring about the present result—the survival of many people.
+>Genesis 50:20 (CSB) You planned evil against me; God planned it for good to bring about the present result—the survival of many people.

 Let us not forget what Joseph went through: